SiddeshSambasivam/codebase/notes/Concurrency in Python/README.md

 If you have heard about concurrency but never really understood the clear meaning of it from a programming standpoint, then I recommend you to continue reading till the end.

 In literal meaning concurrency means two or more events or circumstances happening at the same time.
-In python there various names for concurrency such as `threading`, `asynchronous (asyncio)` and `multiprocessing`.
+In python there are various names for concurrency such as `threading`, `asynchronous (asyncio)` and `multiprocessing`.

 Before we unwrap the meaning of each of these terms, we need should know what is being computed.
 When a program is executed, the processor executes a set of sequential instructions one after the other.
 This set of instructions is called a `thread`.

-Sometimes, `thread` is also referred as `process` or `task`.
+Sometimes, a `thread` is also referred as `process` or `task`.

-When a CPU running only one thread at a time, it is said to be `single threaded`.
-This is place at which concurrency plays an important role.
+When a CPU is running only one thread at a time, it is said to be `single threaded`.
+This is a place at which concurrency plays an important role.
 Concurrency improves the performance of the process by a lot by running multiple threads simultaneously.

 Only `Multiprocessing` actually runs multiple threads at literally the same time.

 Whereas `threading` and `asyncio` runs only on a single processor and one at a time.
 These improve the performance of the process by cleverly taking turns and the key difference between `threading` and `asyncio` is the way they take turns.

-In `threading`, the OS actually knows about each thread and interrpts it at any time to start running a different thread.
+In `threading`, the OS actually knows about each thread and interrupts it at any time to start running a different thread.
 This is called **pre-emptive multitasking** since the OS can pre-empt the thread to make the switch.

 On the other hand, `asyncio` uses **cooperative multitasking**.
 The tasks must cooperate by announcing when to switch with additional code unlike pre-emptive multitasking.